StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 The feedback sent to StackState consists of:
 * **Thumbs-up, Thumbs-down** votes - Each user can cast one vote per reported anomaly.
 * **Comments** - Free-form text entered by users.
-Note that any comments added to an anomaly will be included when feedback is exported and sent to StackState.
+Note that any comments added to an anomaly will be included in the feedback sent to StackState.
 Take care not to include sensitive data in comments.
 * **Anomaly details** - The description, interval, severity (score), model information, metric query and element, stream names.
 * **Metric data** - Data from the metric stream leading up to the anomaly.